utkarsh20043/AssignmentsSOC/Assignment4/README.md

 * It will ask for 'Enter integer:'. give the input number.
 _________________________________________________________________________________________________________________

 ***YOU WILL SEE THE OUTPUT PRIME FACTORISATION OF NUMBER.
-ALSO THE CONNECTION WAS ESTABLISHED WITH THE SOCKET PROGRAM MESSAGE IN THE DOCKER RUN TERMINAL.
+MEANS, THE CONNECTION IS MADE WITH THE SOCKET PROGRAM INSIDE CONTAINER i.e. CLOUDSERVER.